nsbgn/handalf/README.md

 ### Right modifier variants

+In general, it doesn't matter whether you press the right or left variant of a modifier, so the satisfying approach is to choose the left variant when the key occurs on the the left side (left Control and left Meta) and the right variant when the key occurs on the right side (right Shift).
+Left and Right Alt are a special case, because they often *do* perform distinguishable functions, and so we want to have access to both.
+We put them on the same side and refer to them by names that minimize their handedness: Alt and AltGr.

-In general, it doesn't matter whether you press the right or left variant of a modifier, so we choose the left arbitrarily.
-However, some tasks, like pulling up a menu or escaping a virtual machine sometimes involves tapping a specific modifier on the right side.
-This is accommodated by pressing that modifier in the **Nav/Meta** layer.
+However, some tasks, like pulling up a menu or escaping a virtual machine, involve tapping a specific modifier on the right side.
+This is accommodated by the **Fn** layer, in which the rightmost keys are
+<kbd>CtrlR</kbd> and <kbd>MetaR</kbd>.
+Not coincidentally, since these
+are on the right hand, they also allow you to type otherwise inconvenient combinations in which your left thumb is already occupied, like <kbd>Ctrl</kbd><kbd>&#9664;</kbd>.

 <!--
 You will often need a decimal point while typing numbers, but it is